Ryan-Passerino/Fort-George-Podcast/pages/about.md

 ### Description:
 Want to know how an old military fort from the 1800s can be converted into a popular tourist attraction?

 Then join me as I give a brief history of Fort George National Heritage Site and how it has changed over time.
-I go over the site's initial 150-year transformation before examining how it continues to evolve over time with special guest Dan Laroche, Fort George's Site Supervisor.
+I go over the site's initial 150-year transformation before examining how it continues to evolve with special guest Dan Laroche, Fort George's Site Supervisor.
 <br>
 <br>